-In Fiscal 2023, annual bonuses were determined based on a combination of financial and non-financial metrics.
-The financial metrics relating to compensation for Fiscal 2023 are set out in the table below.
-Algoma achieved 0% on the corporate metrics (EBITDA, Cash Flow and Safety) (collectively, the "Corporate Scorecard"), as performance did not meet the Board-approved targets and thresholds set out in the table below.
-As a result, aligned with the Company's strong pay-for-performance philosophy, the corporate portion of the short-term incentives (which determines 70% of the payout of the CEO and 60% for other NEOs) paid out at 0%.
+In Fiscal 2024, annual bonuses were determined in accordance with the VCIP, based on a combination of financial and non-financial metrics.
+The financial metrics relating to compensation for Fiscal 2024 are set out in the table below.
+Algoma achieved 127% on the corporate metrics (EBITDA, Cash Flow, Safety, and EAF) (collectively, the "Corporate Scorecard"), as performance met/exceeded the Board approved targets and thresholds set out in the table below.